 A fund’s expense ratio is a percentage of your investment that goes toward paying various expenses, such as managers, administration, marketing, and more.

 VTI and VOO have the same expense ratio: 0.03%.
-Or in other words, you would pay just 30 cents annually for every $1,000 you had invested in each fund.
+Or in other words, you would pay just 30¢ annually for every $1,000 you had invested in each fund.
 (Note: ETF expenses are taken directly out of performance.)

 Dividend Yield

 Dividend yield is the percentage of an asset’s share price that it pays out in dividends each year.
-These funds’ dividend yields are virtually identical, with VTI at 1.51% and VOO at 1.52%.
+These funds’ dividend yields are often (and currently) identical, with VTI and VOO both at 1%.
 Also, both ETFs pay their dividends on a quarterly basis.

 Holdings